bitemyapp/brainfuck/README.md

 --------

 Written in a concise manner, ignoring any performance concerns.

-Unlike most solutions, this is purely functional with no mutations.
+Unlike most solutions, this is purely functional.

 Unlike some concise solutions, handles nested loops perfectly fine.

 Uses two ListZippers, one for the bytes being incremented, and one for the source code being read.

+Additionally, there’s one variation of the program written using the state monad transformer present in `src/state.hs`.